Hazardous Materials Usage and Oversight in Torrance

 - The Underground Storage Tank Program, Chapter 6.7 H&SC,

-- Uniform Fire Code dealing with Hazardous Materials Management Plans
+- California Fire Code dealing with Hazardous Materials Management Plans

 The Los Angeles County Fire Department Health Hazardous Materials Division oversees all hazardous waste programs in Torrance: